 She is a graduate of University of Wisconsin – LaCrosse and is a member of the Financial Planning Association of Southern Wisconsin, where she has served on the Board of Directors as Treasurer and head of the Career Development Committee.
 She has served on the Board of Directors for the Waukesha County Museum and was on the City of Brookfield Economic Development Committee.
 She is a member of Waukesha County Estate Planning Council and Tempo Waukesha, formerly serving on their board.

-Diane and her husband have lived in their Brookfield “starter home” for more than 35 years!
+After 36 years of living in their Brookfield “starter home”, Diane and her husband now live in their "forever home" in Muskgeo.
 In addition to traveling, she enjoys golfing with LPGA Amateur Golf Association, reading, flea markets, gardening and their two cats, Jake and Elwood.
 Diane’s dad was a Dixieland jazz clarinetist and would be pleased to know she has reconnected with music by learning to play the ukulele.
 She belongs to the Ukuladies, a group of Milwaukee-area women who play for fun and performance.